TiSpace/Bedside_Touch_Light/README.md

 ![Schematic](./Schematic.png )
 finaly it looks like this\
 ![Light](./pic/TouchLight-005.jpg )\
+The copper area is the back (behind the wood) of the touch area\
-Some more information you can find on my website
+Some more information you can find on my [website](https://sites.google.com/site/tsrprojekt/projekte/bedside-lamp)